 A candidate for the Ph.D. will be required to present a seminar on his/her research area within 18 months of starting the program and again immediately prior to the submission of thesis.

 Additional Regulations for Each Program

-A candidate for the Ph.D. in Biochemistry shall take the Comprehensive Examination normally within the first 6 months of his or her program and under no circumstances later than the first anniversary of enrolment in the doctoral program.
-The examination will be both written and oral.
-Students will be examined on their general knowledge in Biochemistry as well as in the area of their research specialization.
-Failure of this examination will result in the termination of the candidate's program.
+A candidate for the Ph.D. in Biochemistry shall normally take the Comprehensive Examination within the first seven semesters of his or her program.
+The examination will have two components: the preparation of a grant proposal on a topic related to the student’s research specialization followed by an oral examination of the proposal.
+Failure of this examination will result in the termination of the candidate’s program.

 Food Science (Additional)

 A candidate for the Ph.D.
 Degree in Food Science shall be required to take the comprehensive examination normally within three semesters of his/her enrolment in the doctoral program and under no circumstances later than six semesters.
 The examination shall consist of two parts:

 A written examination covering the following areas of food science.